-We can see from Table 1. above that all the prospective teachers provided incorrect definitions in pre-questionnaire.
-57% of the participants wrote an in-correct insufficient definition that missing critical attributes when the vast majority mentioned only the critical attribute of “a line segment” or “straight line” without mentioned non-adjacent vertex.
-43% of the participants add non-critical attributes in the diagonal concept definition, such as using the attribute of “Inside the polygon”, “crosses the polygon”, and “divided to two equal parts” these non-critical attributes indicating that limited concept image of a diagonal is just inside the polygon.
+We can see from Table 1 above that all the prospective teachers provided incorrect definitions in the pre-questionnaire.
+57% of the participants wrote an incorrect, insufficient definition that was missing critical attributes when the vast majority mentioned only the critical attribute of “a line segment” or “straight line” without mentioning the non-adjacent vertex.
+43% of the participants added non-critical attributes in the diagonal concept definition, such as using the attributes “Inside the polygon”, “crosses the polygon”, and “divided to two equal parts”.
+These non-critical attributes indicated a limited concept image of a diagonal being just inside the polygon.

 Furthermore, the findings of the post-questionnaire show that most participants improved their correct definitions.
-Only 13% of the participants gave in-correct definitions.
-87% of the participants wrote the correct definition (minimal or non-minimal), 57% of the participants gave minimal definition which includes necessary and sufficient attributes, critical attributes of “a line segment” in addition to “non-adjacent vertices”.
-30% of the participants gave a non-minimal definition which includes attributes focused in the diagonal location targeted to expand the concept image such as “Completely or partly internal”, these additional attributes indicate that their concept image of a diagonal was changed.
+Only 13% of the participants gave incorrect definitions.
+87% of the participants wrote the correct definition (minimal or non-minimal), and 57% of the participants gave a minimal definition that included necessary and sufficient attributes, critical attributes of “a line segment” in addition to “non-adjacent vertices”.
+30% of the participants gave a non-minimal definition which includes attributes focused on the diagonal location targeted to expand the concept image such as “Completely or partly internal”, these additional attributes indicate that their concept image of a diagonal was changed.

 Definition development and the relationship with a concept image

-The collective discussions and dealing with events analysis based on non-prototype examples of diagonals contributed to understanding the concept definition of diagonal.
-The event constructed based on prototype examples initially caused various arguments shown in Table 2. related to diagonal definition.
+The collective discussions and participation in events analysis based on non-prototype examples of diagonals contributed to understanding the concept definition of diagonals.
+The event constructed based on prototype examples initially caused various arguments shown in Table 2 related to diagonal definition.
 The arguments that emerged from prospective teachers show that although the diagonal definition was presented in front of them throughout the meeting, they were not always aware of the gap between the intuitive example of the diagonal and the analytical aspect arising from the definition.
 However, during the argumentative discourse, the prospective teachers identified which critical attributes the diagonal has, and which others should not be considered.
-The evidence for this finding is the last argument that came up in the meeting which refers to the need to check all the critical attributes found in the diagonal definition, such a process is called the relationship between concept image and its definition.
+The evidence for this finding is the last argument that came up in the meeting which refers to the need to check all the critical attributes found in the diagonal definition.
+Such a process is called the relationship between concept image and its definition.

-Table 2: Arguments that emerged during participants’ engaging in mathematical events analysis
+Table 2: Arguments that emerged during participants’ mathematical events analysis